Why We Like This Estancia

 - Huechahue offers the quintessential Patagonian estancia experience - an opportunity to sample the true taste of gaucho life on a working cattle ranch

-- The setting is wonderfully remote, with plenty of interesting rides straight from the door, a host of nearby rivers to fish and ever-changing landscapes to roam
+- The setting is wonderfully remote, with plenty of interesting rides straight from the door, a host of nearby rivers to fish and ever-changing landscapes to explore

-- The atmosphere is convivial; guests can enjoy the well-stocked bar, true home cooking and outside areas in which to relax and enjoy the Andean views.
+- The atmosphere is convivial; guests can enjoy the well-stocked bar and outside areas in which to relax and enjoy the Andean views.

 As well as horse riding and fishing, Huechahue offers bird-watching, hiking, rafting, swimming and exploration of the Native Indian past.